Haufe-Lexware/haufe.no-frills-transformation/README.md

     bool CanWriteTarget(string target);
     ITargetWriter CreateWriter(string target, string[] fieldNames, int[] fieldSizes, string config);
 }

+public interface IOperator : IEvaluator
+{
+    ExpressionType Type { get; }
+    string Name { get; }
+    int ParamCount { get; }
+    ParamType[] ParamTypes { get; }
+    ParamType ReturnType { get; }

+    void Configure(string config);
+}

+// Derived from
+public interface IEvaluator
+{
+    string Evaluate(IEvaluator eval, IExpression expression, IContext context);
+}
 ```

-Both interfaces make use of methods to find out whether the reader/writer can read/write the source/target, based on
+As to connectivity, i.e. reading and writing, both interfaces make use of methods to find out whether the reader/writer can read/write the source/target, based on
 the format of the source/target string.

 As an example, the CSV Plugin returns true for URIs starting with `file://` and ending with `.csv`.

+For operators, things are even simpler.
+All you need to do is to implement the `IOperator` interface, using the `ExpressionType.Custom` expression type,
+have it exported as `IOperator` via MEF, and the new operator will be picked up automatically by NFT.
+[See below](#operators) for more information
+on writing operators.

 ### Writing plugins